 - Our Montessori concentration programs prepare students for in-demand careers as Montessori teachers.
 We have the only program where you can earn a bachelor’s degree, an internationally recognized Association Montessori Internationale (AMI) diploma, and state teacher certification in four years.

-Mikayla Pascucci ‘18, special education teacher at CREC Academy of Science and Innovation, New Britain, Conn.
+Mikayla Pascucci ‘18, M'20, special education teacher at CREC Ana Grace Academy of the Arts Magnet School

 Annie Fisher Montessori Magnet School